Variational Model Merging for Pareto Front Estimation in Multitask Finetuning: Experimental Setup

 For the batch solution, we finetune for $3$ epochs on the concatenation of the above-mentioned training data after pretraining on IMDB as described above.
 Again, we use a learning rate of $5 \cdot 10^{-6}$ and a batch size of $16$.
 Evaluation is done by averaging the accuracies over each individual dataset to weigh each dataset the same.

-The simplex in~\cref{fig:llm2d} is obtained by sampling from a grid $\vDelta$ with spacing $0.05$.
+The simplex in~\cref{fig:robertafull} is obtained by sampling from a grid $\vDelta$ with spacing $0.05$.
 For the joint solution we use a spacing of $0.1$ due to the heavy computational load.
-The simple merged models are obtained using~\cref{eq:merging_example}.
+The simple merged models are obtained using~\Cref{eq:merging_simple}.
 For diagonal Gaussians, we use the Hessian-based weighting of~\citet{daheim2024model}.
+For merging with mixtures of Gaussians we use $K=3$ and simply train using a different random seed to change the data order.
+All finetunings are done on a single NVIDIA GPU with as little as 12GB GPU memory and can be performed in under 2h.